ssugar/OldBlog/PowerBIUsage/PowerBIUsageReport.md

 ![Step4](images/AAD-Step4.png)

-   1. Grant admin consent for your org
+   * You'll also need to Grant admin consent for your org
       * A) Click "Grant admin consent for ..."

 ![Step4a](images/AAD-Step4a.png)